FoundMyFitness

 Pure strength trainers miss the eccentric cardiac hypertrophy that improves cardiorespiratory fitness.

 "There are people that are much more focused on resistance training and strength training that are not athletes.
-They're just interested in health."
+They're just, you know, interested in health."

 Zone 2 Cardio